Robert B. Sherman: World War II

 In 1943, Sherman obtained permission from his parents to join the army at age 17.
 Sherman was awarded the Purple Heart medal after being shot in the knee on April 12, 1945, an injury which forced him to walk with a cane for the rest of his life.

 On April 29, 1945, Sherman was among the first soldiers who entered the Dachau concentration camp.

-Other medals received by Sherman for service in the war were the Combat Infantryman Badge, two Battle Stars for his European-African-Middle Eastern Campaign Medal, an American Campaign Medal, a World War II Victory Medal, and a Good Conduct Medal, and several Army Weapons Qualifications badges.
+Other medals received by Sherman for service in the war were the Bronze Star Medal, the Combat Infantryman Badge, two Battle Stars for his European-African-Middle Eastern Campaign Medal, an American Campaign Medal, a World War II Victory Medal, and a Good Conduct Medal, and several Army Weapons Qualifications badges.

 While recuperating from his knee injury in Taunton and Bournemouth in England, Sherman became familiar with the United Kingdom and its culture.

 Awards and decorations

-During World War II Robert B. Sherman received these awards:
+During World War II, Robert B. Sherman received these awards:

 Education

 Upon his return to the United States, Sherman attended Bard College in upstate New York where he majored in English literature and painting.
 Sherman served as editor-in-chief of Bard College's campus newspaper, The Bardian.
 At Bard, Sherman completed his first two novels, The Best Estate and Music, Candy and Painted Eggs.
 He graduated in 1949.

 On May 12, 1990, Sherman received an honorary doctorate from Lincoln College.